 Beaver Creek, Colorado

-A brilliant ski resort easily accessible from Denver airport (a two-hour drive away) but which often slips under the radar, Beaver Creek - a Vail resorts property - is a destination which is seriously underrated.
-To start with the resort will soon have 250 extra acres of beginner and intermediate-friendly terrain, along with new snow-shoeing and cross-country skiing areas.
+A brilliant ski resort easily accessible from Denver airport (a two-hour drive away) but which often slips under the radar, Beaver Creek, (which is owned by Bail Resorts) is a destination which is seriously underrated.

 A recent addition is the Beaver Creek Wonder – a series of outdoor art installations, ranging from a supersized snow globe to enormous flower sculptures.
 We also the love wide range of accommodation, which includes everything from cabins and condos to luxury hotels such as the slope-side Pines Lodge, where you can enjoy some fine dining at the Grouse Mountain Grill, which bagged a prestigious AAA Four Diamond Award.